phalcon/documentation/docs/api/phalcon_filter.md

  *
  * @var string
  */
-protected messageFileEmpty = Field :field must not be empty;
+protected $messageFileEmpty = Field :field must not be empty;

 /**
  * File exceeds the file size set in PHP configuration *
  * @var string
  */
-protected messageIniSize = File :field exceeds the maximum file size;
+protected $messageIniSize = File :field exceeds the maximum file size;

 /**
  * File is not valid
  *
  * @var string
  */
-protected messageValid = Field :field is not valid;
+protected $messageValid = Field :field is not valid;

 ```